Lamasheg/stackoverflow_survey_2019/README.md

 5. [Acknowledgements](#licensing)

 ## Installation <a name="installation"></a>
+- To download the data, please go to [Stack Over Flow Annual Developer Survey](https://insights.stackoverflow.com/survey) and choose the dataset for 2019.

 - There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 This project is built using Anaconda 1.7.2, Python versions 3.6.3 and jupyter notebook 5.7.8.

 - Libraries used:

     `pandas`